apache/sling-whiteboard/sling-org-apache-sling-graphql-schema/README.md

         // This mapping defines which partials to use to build the schema for each selector
         // The lists can use either the exact names of partials, or (Java flavored) regular expressions on
-        // their names, identified by a starting an ending slash.
+        // their names, identified by a starting and ending slash.
         .put("selectors.to.partials.mapping", new String[] { "X:firstA,secondB", "Y:secondA,firstB,/second.*/" })

 ## TODO / wishlist